The Lowdown On GDPR Data Breach ReportingSeptember 26, 2018GDPR

 “The reason for the sudden influx of reporting of breaches is Article 33(1) which states “in the case of a personal data breach, the controller shall without undue delay and, where feasible, not later than 72 hours after having become aware of it, notify the personal data breach to the supervisory authority competent in accordance with Article 55, unless the personal data breach is unlikely to result in a risk to the rights and freedoms of natural persons” and “Where the notification to the supervisory authority is not made within 72 hours, and it shall be accompanied by reasons for the delay”.

 An increase in data breaches

-In June of 2018, 1,792 data breaches were reported to the ICO, an increase fourfold during April 2018!
+In June of 2018, 1,792 data breaches reported to the ICO, an increase fourfold during April 2018!
 Fear of reprimand is one reason organisations felt they had to own up to every breach scenario that presented itself.

 Organisations wished to protect themselves for fear that failure to abide by this rule may result in hefty penalties up to €20,000,000 or 4% of total international revenue.
 Also, to the potential harm with loss of business, embargos and damage to reputation that could occur.

 The first year of GDPR data breach reporting will be a baptism of fire for every organisation, and the ICO is determined to make it known that they are there to assist rather than demonise.
 Laura Middleton, manager at the ICO, is actively educating organisations on data breach reporting with regular webinars and PowerPoint presentations.
 She states that every data compromise will have its risk definitions and not all breaches will need reporting.